The 3 Key Techniques Used by World-Class Negotiators and Mediators

 The more you thoroughly prepare this, the more confident you’ll feel navigating challenges that may arise.

-The SECOND key to navigating conflict resolution: negotiations and hard conversations aren’t competitions – they’re an opportunity for collaboration.
+The Second Key: Negotiations and hard conversations aren’t competitions – they’re an opportunity for collaboration

-People putting together a puzzle, showing navigating conflict resolution; Collaboration
+People putting together a puzzle, showing navigating conflict resolution

 Rather than being fearful of pushback or being taken advantage of, expert negotiators adopt a “possibility” mindset.
 They don’t view these conversations as a zero-sum game where somebody has to win, and somebody has to lose.
 Instead, they approach each discussion with curiosity and open-mindedness, seeking innovative solutions and opportunities for mutual gain.
 Instead of fixating on rigid positions, they explore different perspectives, creating space for creative problem-solving and collaboration.